kehantan/labbook/docs/assays/plaque.rst

 #.
 Bring agarose from water bath into BSC.
 #.
 In a 50 ml centrifuge tube, prepare an agarose to 2% media mixture of 1:9 ratio (1.2 mL of agarose into 10.8 mL of media).
 Mix the agarose and 2% DMEM mixture either by repeat pipetting or invert the centrifuge tube few times.
 #.
-Remove existing media from the 6 well plate.
+Remove virus from the 6 well plate.

     * Don't use serological pipette for this step, use micropipette.
     * Use different pipette tips for each well to prevent cross contamination.